MicrosoftDocs/cpp-docs.it-it/docs/data/oledb/cdynamicaccessor-class.md

 ## <a name="cdynamicaccessorcdynamicaccessor"></a><a name="cdynamicaccessor"></a>CDynamicAccessor:: CDynamicAccessor

-Crea un'istanza e Inizializza l'oggetto `CDynamicAccessor`.
+Crea un'istanza dell'oggetto e lo inizializza `CDynamicAccessor` .

 ### <a name="syntax"></a>Sintassi